Mykonos, Greece: 2022 Business Aviation Destination Guide

 Mykonos is one of the most popular summer destinations in the Mediterranean and in 2021 was ranked the No. 1 destination in Europe.
 In peak season, the island is dotted with luxury yachts.
 Its exclusive villas, private resorts, and popular restaurants are teeming with a who’s who of the wealthy and famous.
 Here’s what you need to know if you’re planning to operate a business jet to Mykonos.

 Peak season on Mykonos runs from June through September.
-The COVID pandemic will bring additional challenges in 2021, such as new operating protocols and the pent-up demand this peak season will bring.
+The COVID pandemic will continue to bring additional challenges in 2022, such as new operating protocols and the pent-up demand this peak season will bring.

 Mykonos has just one small airport, Mykonos Airport (LGMK), serving the island for commercial and GA traffic.
 Due to the island’s popularity, historically, Mykonos can be a challenging destination due to the difficulty in obtaining slots and then coordinating parking for the aircraft off the island.